France and Peru

 Political relations

 More generally, Peru is an international partner for global challenges, in particular on environmental and human rights matters.
-During its term as a non-permanent member of the United Nations Security Council in 2018 and 2019, Peru supported positions close to those of France.
+During its term as a non-permanent member of the United Nations Security Council in 2018 and 2019, France and Peru worked successfully together.

 Visits

-François Hollande travelled to Peru for a state visit on 23-24 February 2016.
-Several bilateral agreements were signed during this visit, particularly in the areas of academia, economics and the environment, as well as a cooperation agreement between the Peruvian government and the Agence Française de Développement (AFD, French Development Agency), and highlighted the French-Peruvian space partnership (the Peru Sat-1 satellite was successfully launched in September 2016).
+François Hollande travelled to Peru for a state visit in February 2016.
+Several bilateral agreements were signed during this visit, particularly in the areas of academia, economics and the environment, as well as a cooperation agreement between the Peruvian government and the Agence Française de Développement (AFD, French Development Agency).
+This visit also highlighted the French-Peruvian space partnership (the Peru Sat-1 satellite was successfully launched in September 2016).

-President Kuczynski travelled to Paris on 7-10 June 2017 to take part in the International Economic Forum on Latin America and the Caribbean.
-On that occasion, he met with the President of the French Republic, Emmanuel Macron, at the Élysée Palace.
+President Kuczynski travelled to Paris in June 2017 to take part in the International Economic Forum on Latin America and the Caribbean.
+On that occasion, he met with the President of the Republic, Emmanuel Macron, at the Élysée.

 Economic relations